 - Drag and drop the screenshot into the wizard.
 A configuration window pops up automatically

 - Define a few data points for the switching losses (see red line and data points in the below screenshot)

 - If necessary change the voltage and temperature values for the lookup table

 - PLECS will use linear interpolation to generate the thermal data from the graph

 - You can import as many graphs as needed.

 Alternatively data can be entered manually into tables using a formula based approach.

-Thermal models are already avilable for IGBT modules, fast recovery diodes, MOSFETs, SiC power modules and and discrete IGBTs from most semiconductor manufacturers including ABB, Dynex, GaN Systems, Infineon, Rohm and Wolfspeed.
+Thermal models are already available for IGBT modules, fast recovery diodes, MOSFETs, SiC power modules, and discrete IGBTs from most semiconductor manufacturers including ABB, Dynex, GaN Systems, Infineon, Rohm and Wolfspeed.